Dreaght/gpu-screen-recorder-ui/README.md

 * [GPU Screen Recorder Notification](https://git.dec05eba.com/gpu-screen-recorder-notification/)

 ## Program behavior notes
-This program has to grab all keyboards and create a virtual keyboard (`gsr-ui virtual keyboard`) to make global hotkeys work on all Wayland compositors.
+This program has to grab all keyboards and create a virtual keyboard (`gsr-ui virtual keyboard`) to make global hotkeys work on all Wayland compositors.\
 This might cause issues for you if you use input remapping software.
-To workaround this you can go into settings and select "Only grab virtual devices"
+To workaround this you can go into settings and select "Only grab virtual devices".\
+If you use input remapping software such as keyd then make sure to make it ignore "gsr-ui virtual keyboard", otherwise your keyboard can get locked as gpu screen recorder tries to grab keys and keyd grabs gpu screen recorder, leading to a lock.\
+If you are stuck in such a lock where you cant press and keyboard keys you can press (left) ctrl+shift+alt+esc to close gpu screen recorder and remove it from system startup.

 # License
 This software is licensed under GPL3.0-only.
 Files under `fonts/` directory belong to the Noto Sans Google fonts project and they are licensed under `SIL Open Font License`.\